CaselIT/hash-set-map/README.md

 [![Coverage Status](https://coveralls.io/repos/github/CaselIT/hash-set-map/badge.svg?branch=master)](https://coveralls.io/github/CaselIT/hash-set-map?branch=master)

 # hash-set-map
-Extension of `Set` and `Map` classes to proved custom hash function support.
+Extension of `Set` and `Map` classes to proved custom key serialisation function support.
 It also provides the method `toJSON` and a static `fromJSON` to serialize and deserialize them.

 The original `Set` and `Map` object are not modified, so can still be used.